-These assets are subsequently measured at fair value.
-Dividends are recognised as income in the Statement of Profit and Loss unless the dividend clearly represents a recovery of part of the cost of the investment.
+EIR These assets are subsequently measured at fair value.
+Dividends are recognised as income in the

+Equity investments at FVTOC Statement of Profit and Loss unless the dividend clearly represents a recovery of part of the cost of the investment.
 Other net gains or losses are recognised in OCI and are not reclassified to profit or loss.